201 - ITALY

-Join Kristi for the NEW "Italy Series: The Gospel on the Ground".
-We will focus on the biblical and historical story of the Early Church.
-Jesus never traveled outside a 100-mile radius of where he was born, yet his name is spoken in every corner of the earth.
+In the Italy Series, we focus on the biblical and historical story of the Early Church.
+Jesus never traveled outside a 100-mile radius of where he was born, yet His name is spoken in every corner of the earth.
 This is the story of how it happened, and is still happening.
-We will study the New Testament beginning in Acts matched with The Didache -- the ancient manual of the Early Church.
+We study from the New Testament book of Acts, along with The Didache, the ancient manual of the Early Church.

-Kristi McLelland is a speaker, teacher and professor at Williamson College in Franklin, TN.
-Since completing her Masters in Christian Education at Dallas Theological Seminary, she has dedicated her life to teaching people how to study the Bible through a Middle Eastern Lens.
+Kristi McLelland is a professor at Williamson College and serves as a biblical culturalist.
+She has a Masters in Christian Education from Dallas Theological Seminary and has dedicated her life to teaching people how to study the Bible.